• Instagram

 Our 15 Favorite Free Activities in Jacksonville, Florida

 As North Florida locals, we find ourselves returning time and time to Jacksonville.
-With its big-city charm and budget-friendly things to do, this city holds a special place in our hearts.
-Whether exploring with kids, venturing solo, or tagging along with your pup like us, Jacksonville has something for you.
-Some of our favorites include picnicking in Memorial Park, strolling the Riverwalk, or visiting Riverside Arts Market.
-In this article, we’ll be sharing 15 free activities in Jacksonville—let’s dive in!
+With its big-city charm and plethora of budget-friendly things to do, this city holds a special place in our hearts.
+In this article, we’ve rounded up our 15 free activities in Jacksonville, from picnicking in Memorial Park to strolling the Riverwalk!

 💡 Two of the activities in this guide aren’t completely free.
 But at just $3 each, we couldn’t resist including them.